LouisRoss/modelengine/README.md

         {
             /* ... */
         }

-        // Required Finalize method.
-        void Finalize(Log& log, Recorder<LifeRecord>& record, unsigned long long int tickNow) {
-        }
     };
 }
 ```

 One important point to note about the *implementation* class is the last parameter of the
-`Process()` method, `callback`.
+`StreamNewInputWork()` and `Process()` methods, `callback`.
 This parameter is a reference to type `ProcessCallback`.
 The `callback` parameter allows you to send an instance of the model *operation* class into
 the Model Engine to be scheduled as an operation in a future tick.

-Except for the injection of initial work into the model when it is first started, use of
-this callback object is the only way that future operations on the model will be processed.
+Use of the callback object is the only way that future operations on the model will be processed.

 The callback is a functor object.
 It is used by creating an instance of the model *operation* class and
 passing it to the callback as a function call: